bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product prices and dimensions

-You can query prices and dimensions for a product.
+Query prices and dimensions for a product.
 The following query retrieves prices and dimensions for the specified product:

 <!--